JordanDanielWest/Configure-Active-Directory-with-Azure-VM/README.md

 - Create new file and paste contents of script into it
 - Script: https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1
 - Run Script
-- When finished open Active Directory Users and Computers and observe the list has populated the _USERS
+- When finished open Active Directory Users and Computers and observe the list has populated the _EMPLOYEES
 - Organizational Unit
 - Attempt to log into Client-1 with one of the accounts (take note of password in script)
 - Done